 These are stories the child knows his “Dad” will love.

 Of men all clad in coats of mail,

 You do not hear me, Dad.

 The final lines continue the plethora of stories the child has been saving.
-There is a “wondrous tale” of “men all clad in coats of mail,” or armour, who wield “glittering swords.”
+There is a “wondrous tale” of “men all clad in coats of mail,” or armor, who wield “glittering swords.”

 The story previews come to an end as the child notices his “Dad” is nodding.
 The old man’s eyes are beginning “to wink” and his head “sinks” onto his “bosom,” or chest.
 The final lines make clear that the grandfather has passed on.
 He does not hear the boy any longer.